 Key Resources:

-1. What the hell’s the Voynich Manuscript anyway?
+What language is the Voynich Manuscript written in?

 Insider Release